| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 that |

-The function creates the treatment PRC diagrams for the axes
+The function creates the treatment PRC diagrams for the axes using plot_sample_scores_cdt, with diagrams for the

-directions, and the
+x=y and x=-y directions, and the

-2d species loading plot using plot_species_scores_2d
+2d species loading plot using plot_species_scores_2d.
+These ggplot2-objects are

-combined in a single object using arrangeGrob
+combined in a single object using arrangeGrob.

-a list of a gridExtra object (plot using arrangeGrob
+a list of a gridExtra object (plot using arrangeGrob)

 and a list of five ggplot2 objects, arranged in a list of two: treatments = the PRC1, PRC2-diagrams with line x=y and x= -y diagrams